-Only county or city governments that currently receive DCJS grants for CCCA/PSA funds are eligible to receive continuation funding.
+Only county or city governments that currently receive DCJS grants for CCCA/PSA funds are eligible to receive funding.
 For multi-jurisdictional efforts, one of the participating localities must submit the grant application on behalf of all participating jurisdictions and must assume responsibility for grant administrative and financial matters by serving as the Administrative and Fiscal Agent.
 Private non-profit organizations may receive grant funds only through contracts with local governments for local community-based probation services.
-Pretrial services may not be provided by private organizations with the exception of those that were doing so on or before July 1, 1995.
+Private organizations may not provide pretrial services unless they were doing so on or before July 1, 1995.

-The County Administrator, County Executive or County or City Manager must serve as the Project Administrator.
+The County Administrator, County Executive, or City Manager must serve as the Project Administrator.
 For multi-jurisdictional efforts, the County Administrator or City Manager of the locality serving as the Administrative and Fiscal Agent must serve as the Project Administrator.
-It will be the responsibility of the applicant locality to ensure that funds are spent in accordance with grant requirements and local and state procurement regulations.
+The applicant locality is responsible for ensuring that the use of funds are in accordance with grant requirements and local and state procurement regulations.